forest1988/forest1988.github.io/index.md

 ## Biography

-Yusuke Mori (森 友亮 in Japanese) is a Ph.D. student at [Harada Mukuta Laboratory (Machine Intelligence Laboratory)](https://www.mi.t.u-tokyo.ac.jp), The University of Tokyo, Japan.
+Yusuke Mori (森 友亮 in Japanese) received Ph.D. in the field of Information Science and Technology from the University of Tokyo, Japan, in 2021.

+He completed the doctoral course as a member of [Harada-Mukuta Laboratory (Machine Intelligence Laboratory)](https://www.mi.t.u-tokyo.ac.jp).
-He received the M.S. degree in Information Science and Technology (the department of Creative Informatics) from the University of Tokyo, Japan, in 2014.
-On the basis of his experience working in neuroscience and brain simulation research in the previously belonged laboratory (Kanzaki-Takahashi Laboratory, belonged from 2011-04 to 2014-03), now he has a strong interest in storytelling, machine learning, and natural language processing, which he believes to have a tight relationship with human creativity.
+On the basis of his experience working in neuroscience and brain simulation research in [Kanzaki laboratory](http://www.brain.rcast.u-tokyo.ac.jp) (belonged from 2011-04 to 2014-03), now he has a strong interest in storytelling, machine learning, and natural language processing, which he believes to have a tight relationship with human creativity.

 ### Keywords